 The Centennial Review was where "Meditation on the Pelvis of an Unknown Animal" and "Under Siege" first appeared (Vol.41 no.1, Winter 1997, pp.5-16; Vol.43, no.3, Fall 1999, pp.405-421).
 Both essays subsequently appeared in Irish Nocturnes.

-The Southern Humanities Review has published seven of Arthur's most significant essays: "Miracle Story" (which was to appear simply as "Miracles" in Irish Haiku); "Swan Song" (Irish Haiku); "Rosary" and "Boomarks" (both included in Irish Elegies); "Mistletoe" (one of the new essays in Words of the Grey Wind); "Chestnuts" and "Zen's Bull in the Tread of Memory" (both included in On the Shoreline of Knowledge).
+The Southern Humanities Review has published eight of Arthur's most significant essays: "Miracle Story" (which was to appear simply as "Miracles" in Irish Haiku); "Swan Song" (Irish Haiku); "Rosary" and "Boomarks" (both included in Irish Elegies); "Mistletoe" (one of the new essays in Words of the Grey Wind); "Chestnuts" and "Zen's Bull in the Tread of Memory" (both included in On the Shoreline of Knowledge).
 Graham Good's review of the first three essay collections appeared in the same issue as "Mistletoe".
 The journal awarded Arthur their Theodore Christian Hoepfner Award in 2004.

 - "Miracle Story", Vol. 38 no.1, Winter 2004, pp.1-20